-A personal statement describing the applicant’s reasons for seeking a PharmD degree and applying to the ITPD Program, specifically describing their goals and plans for expanding the practice of patient-centered pharmacy care in their home country.
+A personal statement describing the applicant’s reasons for seeking a PharmD degree and applying to the ITPD Program, specifically describing their goals and plans for expanding the practice of patient-centered pharmacy care outside the United States.
 Details regarding specific questions to address and formatting instructions can be found in the professional goals section of the application and on the admissions website.2

-).
-An official copy of the transcript review must be sent from the transcript review agency to the DDP office.
-4
+Applicants who receive their bachelor's of pharmacy degree from outside the United States or Canada will have their transcripts evaluated through World Education Services (WES) or Educational Credential Evaluators (ECE).
+An official copy of the transcript review must be sent from the transcript review agency to the DDP Office.

 A notarized or barrister-certified copy of the applicant's current pharmacy license or certification.
 If the applicant's local area does not require a pharmacy license or certification to practice as a pharmacist, written verification of qualifications to practice as a pharmacist must be provided.

-- Professional Sponsorship: Each applicant should have a letter from a professional sponsor (typically an employer), who will attest to their support of the candidate's pursuit of the degree program, and the applicant's plans for expanding the practice of patient-centered pharmacy care.
-This sponsorship does not require financial sponsorship.
-If the professional sponsorship is also serving as a reference they must submit both, a letter of recommendation and a professional sponsor letter.
+- Professional Sponsorship: Please provide the name of the individual who has agreed to serve as your professional sponsor.
+A professional sponsor (typically an employer), will attest to their support of your pursuit of the degree program, and your plans for expanding the practice of patient-centered pharmacy care outside the United States.
+The professional sponsor does not require financial sponsorship.
+If the professional sponsor is also serving as a reference, then the professional sponsor must submit a letter of recommendation and a professional sponsor form.

 ITPD Foundation Competency Exam Frequently Asked Questions – Provides more information about the exam, including how to sign up for the exam.

-Study Guide – A review guide all applicants should use to prepare for the exam.
+Learning Objectives and Study Guide – The learning objectives and two review guides all applicants should use to prepare for the exam.

-The ITPD Program requires all applicants be proficient in the English language, as detailed in the program’s Technical Standards.
-Applicants must undergo an evaluation of English proficiency by taking an American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview (OPI) and the Test of English as a Foreign Language (TOEFL) exam.
+The ITPD Program requires all applicants be proficient in the English language, as detailed in the program’s technical standards.
+Applicants will demonstrate English language proficiency by completing an evaluation of English proficiency by taking either the Internet-based Test of English as a Foreign Language (TOEFL) or academic-based International English Language Testing System (IELTS) exam.

-- Score Requirements – Applicants must achieve a minimum composite score of 89 on the internet-based TOEFL exam taken within the past two years.
-The required minimum scores on each of the individual components of the test are: reading 15, listening 14, speaking 19, and writing 20.
-The preferred scores for the individual components of the internet-based TOEFL exam are: reading 21, listening 21, speaking 25, and writing 23.
+- Applicants must achieve a minimum composite score of 89 on the internet-based TOEFL exam taken within the past two years.
+The required minimum scores on each of the individual components of the test are: listening 20, speaking 22, and writing 21.